Investing in Welfare

 GBGB’s Track Liason Officer works closely with STRI and each of our tracks to ensure our athletes race on the safest possible surfaces.

-Injury Recovery Scheme
+Injury Retirement Scheme

-Funding is provided towards corrective veterinary treatment for orthopaedic injuries so that, wherever possible, greyhounds can go on to enjoy a full and active life in retirement.
+Funding is provided towards corrective veterinary treatment for injuries so that, wherever possible, greyhounds can go on to enjoy a full and active life in retirement.

 Owner Olivia on the IRS: